 EASA and the FAA categorize pilot roles differently, and the categories don’t map one-to-one.

-• PIC (including solo, SPIC, and PICUS time)
+- PIC (including solo, SPIC, PICUS, and specific PIC-under-supervision cases)

 FAA pilot experience types under 61.51(b)(2):

 These categories can overlap.
-A pilot receiving dual instruction can simultaneously log PIC time if they are the sole manipulator and rated in the aircraft.
-A safety pilot can log both SIC and PIC for the same flight segment depending on the designation.
+A rated pilot receiving instruction can also log PIC time if they meet the sole-manipulator rule.
+A safety pilot may log SIC, or PIC if designated as acting PIC, when the applicable §61.51 conditions are met.

-EASA also requires pilots to distinguish between single-pilot (SP) and multi-pilot (MP) operations for every flight, further splitting SP into single-engine and multi-engine.
+EASA also requires pilots to record single-pilot (SP) and multi-pilot (MP) time in the standard format, further splitting SP into single-engine and multi-engine where applicable.
 The FAA has no equivalent logbook field.

-EASA has accepted digital logbooks since March 2020.
-Your electronic record must contain all items from AMC1 FCL.050, be readily available for inspection, and be certified by the pilot (electronic signatures are acceptable under EU eIDAS Regulation 910/2014).
+EASA has accepted electronic logbooks in AMC1 FCL.050 since ED Decision 2020/005/R, dated 18 March 2020, and the current AMC1 FCL.050 keeps that acceptance.
+Your electronic record must contain the relevant AMC1 FCL.050 items, be readily available for inspection, be certified by the pilot, and be in a format acceptable to the competent authority.
 Some national authorities within EASA may have additional preferences, so check with your local CAA.

 Both systems agree on one thing: whatever format you use, you need to be able to produce your records when asked.